djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claims-flow-2.png">

-  2) Check the flow for creating a new claim
+  Step 2.
+Check the flow for creating a new claim

      Enter the following:
      ```